ivogeorg/ce-learning-progression-001-microbit/learning-progression.md

       This clears the 5x5 LED matix.

 #### 2. Apply
- Write a program that uses a forever loop.
- That displays a image on the 5x5 led matrix on the micro:bit for 2 seconds then is blank for 2 seconds.
+ Write a program that uses a forever loop that displays a image on the 5x5 led matrix on the micro:bit for 2 seconds then is blank for 2 seconds.

 #### 3. Present
-Save your program in the programs folder as Your_Name_loop_function.js Also record with of your working program[Yuja]{https://msudenver.yuja.com/}
+Save your program in the programs folder as placeholder.js Also record with of your working program[Yuja]{https://msudenver.yuja.com/}